- A List Of The Best Free and Public DNS Services – 2020 - June 8, 2020

 Will a VPN keep me safe from Hackers over a public Network?

 Yes and no. The yes is from the way that encryption services work with good VPN companies.
 And there’s also DNS serves with the providers that add more security for public network, places that are prone to attacks.
 The no is due to user responsibility.
-A VPN cannot completely protect careless activity online.
+A VPN cannot completely protect careless activity online, but security features on most VPNs are robust enough to protect you.
 Downloading of malware will compromise any computer, no matter how good of an encryption service you’re given with the providers reviewed.
 Try to be well read on the dangers that malware, and be careful what websites you visit each time you’re logged on.

 What are the Best Ways to purchase a VPN in the UAE?